sburer/sburer.github.io/_posts/2015-05-10-temperature-swings.md

 ![Average Daily Temperature Swings]({{ site.url }}/2015-05-10-temperature-swings/temperature-swings-web.png)

-Overall, we reach the same conclusion as Silver and Fischer-Baum: if you like predictable weather, then head towards Florida, the west coast, Hawaii, and Puerto Rico.
+Overall, I reach the same conclusion as Silver and Fischer-Baum: if you like predictable weather, then head towards Florida, the west coast, Hawaii, and Puerto Rico.
 On the other hand, if you desire excitement in your life, then the Great Plains and Upper Midwest are where you should